swatisehgal/enhancements/keps/sig-node/2403-pod-resources-allocatable-resources/README.md

   * Requires the client to consume two APIs
   * This work nicely fits in the boundaries and purpose of the podresources API
   * The changes proposed in this KEP are very low-risk and backward compatible

+### Alternative solution to introducing `exclusive_cpu_ids`
+Instead adding a new field `exclusive_cpu_ids` we can expose a boolean field called `is_exclusive` as can be seen in the PR here: https://github.com/kubernetes/kubernetes/pull/102989.
+* Pros:
+Simpler for client to evaluate if a pod is obtaining exclusive CPUs or not.
+* Cons:
+  * Currently CPU Manager supports two pools: shared and exclusive but if in the future the CPU Manager in Kubelet evolves to support a CPU pool that allows both shared and exclusive CPUs, it wouldn't be ideal to have such a field.
+It might cause confusion and update-getallocatable-to-beta would have to explicitly clarify semantic of the value returned as part of this field making it a less ideal solution.